Medical Advice

 Risk And Side Effects Of Ibuprofen

-Ibuprofen is less prone to addiction, abuse, and overdose as compared opioid drugs.
-The drugs can be recommended for short-term use, but during long-term use can lead to kidney damage, gastrointestinal problems, and increase the risk of cardiovascular issues.
+Ibuprofen is less prone to addiction, abuse, and overdose compared to opioid drugs.
+The drugs can be recommended for short-term use, but during long-term use can lead to long-lasting side effects.
 While taking ibuprofen, follow a healthy diet, stay hydrated, exercise, and get some therapy.
-Certain common side effects of ibuprofen include stomach upset, ulcers, gastrointestinal bleeding, kidney problems, and an increased risk of heart attack or stroke if used excessively.
 It can cause serious side effects when the person takes an overdose or takes it for longer periods.
+Certain common side effects of ibuprofen include

 Can You Take Oxycodone And Ibuprofen Together?